The spaces of rational curves on del Pezzo threefolds of degree one: -conics on del Pezzo threefolds of degree

 \begin{lemm} Let $K\subset \mathcal R_1^{(1)} \times_X \mathcal R_1^{(1)}$ be the closure of the locus parametrizing the union of two free $H$-lines $l_1 + l_2$ with a marked intersection point such that $l_1$ and $l_2$ meet at exactly three points.
 Then $K$ is irreducible. \end{lemm}

 \begin{proof} Note that for a free $H$-line $l$, its involution $\iota(l)$ is the only $H$-line meeting with $l$ at three points.
+Indeed, let $l'$ be a line meeting with $l$ at three points.
+Let $C_1$ and $C_2$ be the images of $l$ and $l'$ via $\Phi_{|-K_X|} : X \to W$ respectively, then $C_i$ is a conic.
+Since $W$ is the intersection of quadrics in $\mathbb P^6$, we conclude that for any plane $P$ in $\mathbb P^6$, $P\cap W$ can contain at most one conic.
+Thus when $C_1$ and $C_2$ are distinct, two planes spanned by $C_1$ and $C_2$ are different as well.
+As a result, $C_1$ can meet $C_2$ with at most two intersection points which contradicts with our assumption that $l$ and $l'$ meet at three points.
+Hence we conclude that $C_1 = C_2$ and $l' = \iota(l)$.
 Thus if we denote the closure of the locus of $\mathcal R_1 \times \mathcal R_1$ parametrizing a pair of free $H$-lines meeting at three points by $K'$, then $K'$ is isomorphic to $\mathcal R_1$.
 Then a natural map $K \to K'$ is a degree $3$ covering.
 The remaining of the proof is similar to a proof of Lemma~\ref{lemm:twopoints}. \end{proof}

 Using the above lemmas, one can deduce the following proposition:

 \begin{prop} Let $X$ be a smooth del Pezzo threefold of Picard rank $1$ and degree $1$.
 Assume that $X$ is general in its moduli.
 Then let $R \subset \mathcal R_1^{(1)}\times_X \mathcal R_1^{(1)}$ be the union of main components generically parametrizing a gluing of two distinct free $H$-lines.
 Then $R$ is irreducible. \end{prop}